-• Look after the welfare of the child - the DSL is responsible for ensuring that the child is not at risk and for referring cases of suspected abuse to Children's Social Care as described earlier.

-• Investigate and support the person subject to the allegation - the case manager (usually the Headmaster, unless the Headmaster, is the subject of the allegation) should discuss with the LADO, the nature, content and context of the allegation, and agree a course of action.
+- d) There are two aspects to consider when an allegation is made: - - Look after the welfare of the child the DSL is responsible for ensuring that the child is not at risk and for referring cases of suspected abuse to Children's Social Care as described earlier. - Investigate and support the person subject to the allegation the case manager (usually the Headmaster, unless the Headmaster, is the subject of the allegation) should discuss with the LADO, the nature, content and context of the allegation, and agree a course of action.